 A panel of 13 internationally recognized key opinion leaders convened to address skin tears.
 The original ISTAP Panel have kindly granted permission to share their publication Skin Tears: State Of The Science: Consensus Statements For The Prevention, Prediction, Assessment, And Treatment Of Skin Tears.

 The ISTAP now includes 19 global expert members from 11 countries and has participated in the publication of 14 articles.
-The ISTAP Classification System has been translated into English, Danish, French-Canadian; publications are pending in Spanish and Swedish.
-Translations into Czech , Mandarin, and Italian are in progress.
+The ISTAP Classification System has been translated into English, Arabic, Chinese, Czech, Danish, Dutch,French, French-Canadian, Italian, Portuguese, Spanish, and Swedish.
+Publications are pending in several other languages.